To do this, they need to sell more, which, in turn, means – they need more clients.

 CRM is about knowing your customers – who they are, how they’ve been marketed to and how they responded.
 If all goes well, you keep selling to them, and that’s when the fruitful relationship really starts.

 And while CRM software does not manage customer retention by itself, it will provide you with the tools to help you manage the activities around customer engagement to improve the customer experience.

 The question is what do you really need to do to influence customer retention?

-Once you start thinking and putting your efforts into customer retention, it is essential to consider the reasons and factors that enhance repeat purchase of your product or service.
+Once you start thinking and putting your efforts into customer retention, it is essential to consider the reasons and factors that enhance repeat purchases of your product or service.

-Let’s face it; it’s not possible to make strategies to increase customer retention on paper – You need to have a wide range of data and information about your customers to help you measure and analyze their behavior.
+Let’s face it: customer retention strategies are not done on paper – you need to have a wide range of data and information about your customers to be able to measure and analyze your customers’ behavior.

-We’re all customers.
-And you and I both know, we want to feel like individuals, not like targets,
+And we both want to feel like individuals, not like units of a target group.

 The most obvious way to ensure customer retention is to prevent a customer from leaving.